RedHatInsights/dvo-extractor/docs/clowder.md

-In order to unify the way the services access this configuration file, the platform provides several libraries in different programming languages in order to parse the configuration file and provide a data structure with all the important values already parsed.
+In order to unify the way the services access this configuration file, the platform provides several libraries in different programming languages in order to parse the configuration file and provides a data structure with all the important values already parsed.

 In our case, all the hard work is done in our